 - Press Windows Key + X to open Win + X menu and select Control Panel from the list.

 - When Control Panel opens, locate Devices and Printers.

-- Select the printer you want to remove and click then <stron< span=””>Remove button.
+- Select the printer you want to remove and click then Remove button.

 - Select Remove driver and driver package and click OK to completely remove the printer.

-- After removing unnecessary printers, restartg> your PC.
+- After removing unnecessary printers, restart your PC.

-As we already mentioned, you should use this solution if you had two or more printers installed on your PC.
-Sometimes printer drivers can cause Print Spooler service to stop working, so be sure to remove those drivers.
+Note that this might be a solution only if you had two or more printers installed on your PC.
+Sometimes printer drivers can cause Print Spooler service to stop working, so be sure to remove them.